 Referee of the Month Program

 The Referee of the Month program is based on the Focus Point of the Month decided upon by the Referee Educating Team.
 Before the month begins, all referees will have access to the resources on the focus topic in the “Referee Resources” link on this page.
 They can read up on the topic and answer a 10-question quiz (the quiz has unlimited attempts).
 The Referee of the Month will be voted upon by the Referee Coaches and AJRP mentors viewing on court performance and considering the quiz results.
-The following honours board recognises these referees.
+Take a look at some of our historical honours board that recognises some referees.

 Previous recipients :